 1. Quick and easy implementation

 Setting up a search advertising campaign is relatively fast and easy.
 It’s highly flexible and configurable, and can typically be set up in just a few hours.
 Additionally, changes can be made on an ad hoc basis, so you can continuously tailor your website content, keywords, and ad spending based on your audience’s behavior.

-You can also import your existing AdWords campaigns directly into Bing Ads, so with just a few clicks, your campaign is up and running without having to recreate everything from scratch:
+You can also import your existing Google Ads campaigns directly into Bing Ads, so with just a few clicks, your campaign is up and running without having to recreate everything from scratch:

 2. High user intent

 Since search advertising is based on keyword-focused search queries, it offers highly targeted ads to search users.
 People are telling you what they are interested in — so you’re reaching an appropriate audience.
 In fact, one survey indicates that 90% of searchers know exactly what they’re looking for, which is a good sign when you want them to take action (purchase, download, sign up, etc.).

 Also, since paid search ads are extremely targeted, they are considered much less intrusive than other ad types.
 By providing a better user experience for Internet users, they can, in turn, substantially increase conversion rates and ROI.